vinhta1/Obsidian-Repository/SCCoM/Jukebox/Jukebox Brainstorm.md

 Orville Peck - Dead of Night
 Johnny Cash - Hurt
-The Shanghai Restoration - Paris of the East Hanumankind, Kalmi - Big Dawgs
+The Shanghai Restoration - Paris of the East for Apu
+- Hanumankind, Kalmi - Big Dawgs
-Panjabi MC - Mundian To Bach Ke
+- Panjabi MC - Mundian To Bach Ke
 WHIPPED CREAM, LICK - The Greatest
 Hozier - It Will Come Back
 Hozier - Angel of Small Death and the Codeine Scene